group of diverse people

 Groups impacted more by tobacco include communities of color, LGBTQ+ individuals and those with low income.
 The following chart highlights adult tobacco use in Mecklenburg County based on information collected by the 2023 Mecklenburg County Behavior Risk Factor Surveillance Survey.

-Download the Multicultural Tobacco-Free Coalition Resources
+Download the Clearing the Smoke-Mecklenburg Tobacco-Free Coalition Resources

 Contact Us